wp-plugins/bulletproof-security/readme.txt

 3. BulletProof File Editing, Uploading and Downloading

 == Changelog ==

+= .45.9 =
+* !!!Critical Update!!!
+* A very serious security vulnerability was found in the Uploadify file uploader
+* File Uploading has been disabled until a patch can be coded

 = .45.8 =
 * Permanent Backup and Restore options added - permanent online backup and restore